A case study about gathering insights inspires a team to create a great experience.

 The QA Sales Calculator allowed for discount to be offered by Sales Professionals across up to thousands of products.
 The Sales Professional would agree those discounts with potential customers, but greater discounts required Management sign-off.
 The existing way of working was tied to desktops, and in an increasingly mobile world, we had an opportunity to streamline this process.
 This streamlining was the guiding principle that informed the experience which our users would have.

-That experience could be intensive, and I had a remit to not lose any of the functionality of Sales Professionals used in Excel, so the User Experience Journey had to summarised and presented a lot of data in a way which gave exact information in a digestible format.
+That experience could be intensive, and I had a remit to not lose any of the functionality of Sales Professionals used in Excel, so the User Experience Journey had to summarised and present a lot of data in a way which gave exact information in a digestible format.

 My principles worked their way through the project, influencing developers to ask if the information they showed was both useful, and displayed in the best possible format.
 This simple principle animated the team, empowering them to work with me to come up with solutions that resulted in a product that allowed a faster workflow, and an increase in sales by around 150%, with fewer administrative hours spent processing and more spent selling.